brianmtreese/briantree.se/_posts/2024/07/2024-07-25-angular-tutorial-dynamic-css-custom-properties.md

 ## The Demo Application

 In our demo application we have a [chart component](https://stackblitz.com/edit/stackblitz-starters-pktahc?file=src%2Fsales-chart%2Fsales-chart.component.html) for displaying sales numbers by year.
-In this compnenet, we have a [@for loop](https://angular.dev/api/core/@for) iterating over a list of sales per year data.
+In this component, we have a [@for loop](https://angular.dev/api/core/@for) iterating over a list of sales per year data.

 #### sales-chart.component.html
 ```html